 No. Thankfully in Costa Rica, we do not have a shortage of toilet paper and we haven’t had any fights breaking out in the supermarket.
 Supermarkets are full of food and supplies and the government has been assuring the public that there won’t be a food shortage.
 We haven’t had to worry about running out of meat, toilet paper or Lysol wipes.

-As the border has now been closed since mid March, the businesses that depend purely on foreign tourism are not doing well.
+As the border has now been closed since mid March, the businesses that depend purely on international tourism are not doing well.
 We know companies who have laid off everyone.
 We know companies who kept one or two employees.
 There are businesses who closed almost all offices.
 The government has put in some regulations to help businesses but of course it’s nothing compared to how it would be in normal situations.

 If you’d like to help the Costa Rican tourism economy, you can do a few things if it’s possible in your situation (we know that everyone has been affected greatly by COVID-19 one way or another).